Kylie Controversy: Why The Latest Kylie Jenner Puma Ad Has Runners Miffed And How Kendall Can Relate

 “In that instance, people were calling the shoot out for appropriating dance culture and calling out the photoshoot’s creators for not using an actual ballerina.
 In this case with Kylie, people are calling out Puma for not using someone who is actually an athlete and runs professionally, like Usain Bolt or Shelly-Ann Fraser-Pryce, too. “

 It’s unlikely that brands will give up making the Kardashian-Jenner girls their faces seeing as each comes with a huge following attached.
-Even those who are not fans, secretly can’t help but check out what these reality star sisters are up to.
+Even those who are not fans secretly can’t help but check out what these reality star sisters are up to.
 It’s clearly also a matter of how many haters the Jenner sisters have, seeing as other celebrities have posed as fitness enthusiasts and athletes without being either and received no backlash.
 As BI reminds, Beyonce is not an athlete and appeared as one in ads for her own fashion brand Ivy Park.
 Perhaps it makes it more acceptable when the brand is owned by the celebrity posing.

 Although Kylie is in the hot seat for her ad, Kendall Jenner is still reportedly devastated over the Pepsi drama.
 The model made her first public appearance along with Kylie at Coachella this weekend and although she was on point in regard to fashion, the beauty did not seem herself and looked unhappy.
 Onlookers and insiders link her mood to the Pepsi ad which may have hurt Jenner’s reputation in the now, but the model will likely land gigs and bounce back without issue in the near future.